 Agriculture and fisheries generate income and employment for Northwest Territories residents by producing products and services consumed in the domestic and export markets.

-On April 1, 2014, authority over lands, water and resources comes under the GNWT.
+On April 1, 2014, administrative authority over lands, water and resources was transferred to the GNWT.
 Learn more about ITI's role.